License GuideSOC 29-2043

 Read more

 Practicing as an emergency medical technician without an active license violates state law.
-Unlicensed practitioners face civil fines and must surrender any income earned while working illegally.
-Repeat offenses may result in criminal charges and jail time in some states.
-The specific penalties vary by jurisdiction, so individuals should verify requirements in their state before providing emergency medical services.
+Unlicensed practitioners face civil fines and must forfeit any income earned while operating illegally.
+States vary in their enforcement approach, but repeat offenses can result in criminal charges and jail time.
+The specific penalties depend on state regulations and the circumstances of the violation.

 Career Outlook